Kiss (comics): Platinum Studios

 In 2007 the KISS Comics Group launched a joint venture with Platinum Studios to publish a new Kiss comic, Kiss 4K.
 The series was launched at the Los Angeles Wizard World Convention in March 2007 with the unveiling of the oversized Destroyer Edition, which measured 20 "x 30" and was released in five variant editions.
 The series was written by Ricky Sprague and the art was by Daniel Campos, Kevin Crossley & Thomas Ruppert.
+KISS Comics Group logo and KISS 4K logo by Spiro Papadatos.

 Kiss 4K

 Kiss 4K released six print issues and four digital issues, in addition to the over-sized Destroyer Edition of Issue #1, a limited edition preview issue, and the Kissmas special issue.
 A webcomic series was also produced in conjunction with the print issues, telling stories about previous holders of the Kiss powers.
 In 2009, a lithograph boxed set of exclusive art from the Kiss 4K series was released.